gardenlinux/gardenlinux/CONTRIBUTING.md

 ## Contributing Documentation

-You are welcome to contribute documentation to Garden Linux.
+You are welcome to contribute documentation and code to Garden Linux.

 The following rules govern documentation contributions: